corcorana/restingIAF/iaf_manu.md

 ## Overview of methodological approach: Differentiation as a means of spectral peak quantification
 In the following section, we show how differential calculus can be exploited for the purposes of alpha peak parameterisation.
-First, we outline how spectral peaks (and troughs) can be localised via differentiation of the first-order derivative.
+First, we outline how spectral peaks (and troughs) can be localised via the first-derivative test.
 We then address the problem of multiple (potentially trivial) zero crossings, and propose Savitzky-Golay filtering as an elegant solution to this concern.
-Finally, we turn to the second-order derivative in order to arrive at a means of evaluating the relative quality of individual channel peak estimates.
+Finally, we turn to the second derivative in order to arrive at a means of evaluating the relative quality of individual channel peak estimates.

 ### Local extrema and first derivative zero crossings
 As pointed out by Grandy and colleagues [-@grandy2013; -@grandy2013a], one solution to the problem of automated peak detection is to search for downward going zero crossings in the first derivative of the PSD.